jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Minor NPCs/Bordon Ramley.md

 Famous and legendary chef from Orofin.
 Was in [[Ironford Prison]] and made an agreement with [[Gunner Ironford]].
 Planned to perform dinner service in various towns when docked.
 To do this he requested exotic ingredients.

 ### Current Activities
+Very likely stabbed by Natasha Stoneheart when she stowed away on the ship

 ### Personality Traits
 Is not a fan of lobster mash in the slightest.